thomascgray/mesbg-bgab/README.md

 - upgrading units based on them being inside a specific hero's warband

+- specific heroes are allowed soliders from OTHER armies in their warband; support this

 **Things I Know Are Missing (For Now!):**

 - siege engines